carstenSpraener/cgV19/README.md

 __cgV19__ comes with a plugin for gradle.
 You can add it to your build.gradle and the generator will run before the compile task starts.

+## What are all these modules?

+###cgV19-core
+This is the very hard of cgV19.
+If you want to use cgV19, this is the module you really allways have to use.
+All other modules dependending on this.

+###cgV19-oom
+This modules adds some basic object oriented mode features to cgV19.
+It impelements a model that containes packages, classes, attribute and relations between the classes.
+If you want to generate some object oriented language like, let's say java, you can use this module to read your model into the generator.

+###cgV19-pojo
+This is an example of a very basic __cartridge__.
+It can take a OOM-Model and will generate PoJos on classes marked as PoJos in the model.

+###cgV19-gradle
+This module implements a gradle plugin to enable gradle projects to use cgV19.

+###cgV19-helloWorld
+A very very basic project to demonstrate how you can use cgV19 in your projects.
+The truth of how to use cgV19 is here!

 ## Want to start?
 If you want to have a brief "how does it feel" follow the steps in this chapter. but be warned: Model driven development is powerfull and fun.
 But you should know that